Resourcecode-project/py-resourcecode/README.md

 ## Configuration

 The library needs a configuration file to work properly.
-This file contains in particular the URL of the Cassendra API.
+This file contains in particular the URL of the Cassandra API to acess the hindcast data.

 The library will look for the configuration at the following location (in the order) :